Sixth Form Student Handbook

-There is a weekly Sixth Form catch up clinic after school on a Monday for those students who are absent and late to tutor time during the week.
+There is a weekly Sixth Form catch up clinic after school for those students who are absent and late to tutor time during the week.

 Every Sixth Form student receives an ID badge at the start of their time with us.
 These badges are expected to be worn visibly on a lanyard at all times for the duration of your studies at Furze Platt Sixth Form and is a mandatory requirement.
 The standard gate access on the student ID cards will only open the pedestrian gates.
 Ungraded access to the car gate can be acquired if needed at Sixth Form Reception.
 Full details on our rules for students wishing to drive and park on site can be found further down this page.
 Students who do not have their badges in school can borrow a replacement for the day.
 Lost badges will need to be replaced at the cost of £5.

 Driving lessons must not be arranged during school time.
 Students may however arrange a lesson immediately prior to a test.
 You should notify the Sixth Form Manager Mrs Pasa (firstname.lastname@example.org) well in advance when you have a test during school time.